ssbc/ssb-config/README.md

 Deprecated Options:
 * `host` *(string)* The domain or ip address for `sbot`.
 Defaults to your public ip address.
 * `port` *(string|number)* The port for `sbot`.
 Defaults to `8008`.
+* `ws` TODO

 You should use `connections` to more explicitly configure connections.
+These values are currently only used to generate `connections.incoming` if that option isn't provided.
+The raw options are no longer returned in the final config - this is to ensure we don't have multiple places where different `host` / `port` / `ws` are being set!

 ### `connections`